Alzter/SuperTux-Classic/README.md

 If you would like to modify the game in any way, you'll need to open SuperTux Classic in the Godot Editor.

-To do this, you'll first need to download SuperTux Classic's source code, either by cloning this repository or by downloading it as a .ZIP.
+To do this, you'll first need to download SuperTux Classic's source code by cloning this repository with Git.

 Next, you'll need to download Godot v3.4.4-stable [from here](https://downloads.tuxfamily.org/godotengine/3.4.4).
 This is the specific version of Godot the game was made in.

-Once you have both SuperTux Classic and Godot downloaded, open Godot and add SuperTux Classic into your project list.
+Once you have both the source code and Godot downloaded, open Godot and add the source code for SuperTux Classic into your project list.
 You can do this in Godot by clicking "Scan", and then navigating to the folder where you downloaded SuperTux Classic.

 ### Relevant Documentation for Godot